Configure OVN BGP integration

 Never use interface that provides actual host connectivity for the purpose of OVN BGP integration.
 These interfaces are meant for the OVN’s traffic, they will be assigned to a OVS bridge and you will lose your connection to the host.

-To enable BGP integration run:
+To enable BGP integration with automatic VRF and ASN selection:

 microovn enable bgp --config ext_connection=eth1,eth2 --config vrf=10 --config asn=4210000000